-The National Fraternity provides numerous services to its over 58,000 members around the world.
-The fees assessed by the national Fraternity fund staff Chapter and Colony visits, legislative events and leadership institutes; provide for the publication of the Fraternity's magazine, The Chakett; and support the operation of the Chi Phi National Office in Atlanta.
-The national office works to provide services and resources to Chi Phi's approximately 60 Chapters and Colonies, over 56,000 living Alumni around the world, and numerous Chi Phi Clubs and Alumni Associations.
+The National Fraternity provides numerous services to its over 50,000 members around the world.
+The fees assessed by the national Fraternity fund staff Chapter and Colony services, legislative events and leadership institutes; provide for the publication of the Fraternity's magazine, The Chakett; and support the operation of the Chi Phi National Office in Georgia.
+The National Office works to provide services and resources to Chi Phi's Chapters and Colonies, over 48,000 living Alumni around the world, and numerous Chi Phi Clubs and Alumni Associations.

-The pledging fee of \$100.00, assessed by the National Fraternity, is due immediately upon joining.
-The Chapter is responsible for reporting all New Membership to the National Office within five days of the Pledging Ceremony.
+The Pledging Fee of \$100.00, assessed by the National Fraternity, is due immediately upon joining.
+The Chapter is responsible for reporting all New Members to the National Office within five days of the Pledging Ceremony.
+The Pledging Fee is a one-time charge for every member

-The Initiation fee of \$240.00, assessed by the National Fraternity, is due two weeks prior to Initiation.
-The Chapter is also responsible for reporting the Initiation of all New Members and for paying their Initiation fee.
+The Initiation Fee of \$240.00, assessed by the National Fraternity, is due by Initiation.
+The Chapter is also responsible for reporting the Initiation of all New Members and for paying their Initiation Fee.
 This fee is also assessed only once.

-The insurance fee of \$263.00 is due annually, but is not assessed for New Members during their first academic term.
-If they pledge in the fall, one half of the assessment will be charged during the spring term.
-(Note: The liability insurance only applies if the Chapter is in compliance with the Chi Phi Risk Management Policy.)
+The insurance fee of \$263.00 is due annually, but it is not assessed for New Members during their first academic term.
+If they join in the fall, one half of the assessment will be charged during the spring term.
+This rate is set by our insurance provider (Note: The liability insurance only applies if the Chapter is in compliance with Chi Phi's Risk Management Policy.)

-Undergraduate dues of \$77.50 are assessed to each Chapter twice annually, but are not assessed to New Members in their first academic term.
+Undergraduate dues of \$77.50 are assessed to each Chapter twice annually (\$155 per year), but they are not assessed to New Members in their first academic term.